Nirvana bootleg recordings: Into the Black

 Into the Black is a six CD box set released by Tribute in 1994, which is often considered the preferred Nirvana bootleg box set due to it being compiled by a knowledgeable fan.
 It is housed in a glossy box, including a 22-page booklet made of thick cardstock.
 Several recordings were obtained specifically for the set and it contains a large amount of material that had not yet surfaced up to the time of its release.
 The extensive 116-track collection includes demo recordings, two band-made compilations, the 1992 Reading Festival performance and BBC radio sessions from Maida Vale Studios.
 The set also contains two Seattle shows; the 1991 Halloween homecoming performance for their North American Nevermind tour, and their last ever American show in 1994.
 Following Into the Black, Tribute released the 2-CD companion piece, New Year's Eve, featuring Nirvana's 1993 performance at the Oakland Coliseum as well as the 1988 Sub Pop 200 record release show in Seattle.
+A 1997 review stated "If you want to start a collection, here's the place to start.
+A superb piece of packaging including a great colour booklet in an oblong box.
+Much of the material featured here, which is all excellent quality, is now out on single discs and more cost effective.
+However, this is the only place to find the last US show.
+The bottom line".